yosbelms/cor/docs/documentation.md

     }
 }
 ```
-In the above case we inject Zepto.js to be used used as `jquery` route.
+In the above case we inject Zepto.js to be used used as `jquery` replacement under the same route.

 ## Cor in the Browser